The Buxton Inn in Haunted Ohio

 3. Cat Sightings: In addition to human apparitions, guests have also reported sightings of a spectral cat.
 This ghostly feline, according to the tales, belonged to Bonnie Bounell.
 It’s often seen in the tavern area or scurrying around the inn’s hallways.

-Related Haunted Stories: Drury Plaza Hotel
+Related Haunted Stories: Oak Alley Plantation

 4. Mysterious Sounds and Sensations: Besides visual apparitions, there have been numerous instances of guests hearing strange sounds – such as unexplained footsteps, voices, and even music – when no one else is present.
 Some have felt cold drafts or unexpected touches, or experienced the eerie sensation of being watched.